-Contravention of laws and regulations
+4 Contravention of laws and regulations

-As stated in note 48 of these financial statements, the Company paid the sum of N7,293,000 (Seven Million, Two Hundred and Ninety three Thousand Naira Only) to NGX Regulation Limited and Federal Inland Revenue Service for late submission of both the audited financial statements for the year ended 31 December 2021 and late filing of 2020 annual returns during the year.
+As stated in note 48 of these financial statements, the Company paid the sum of N7,293,000 (Seven Million, Two Hundred and Ninety three Thousand Naira Only) to NGX Regulation Limited and Federal Inland Revenue Service for late submission of both the audited financial statements for the year ended 31 December 2021 and late filing of 2020 annual returns during the year i) we have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit ii) in our opinion, proper books of account have been kept by the Company iii) the Company's statement of financial position, and its statement of profit or loss and other comprehensive income are in agreement with the books of account.

-Report on other legal and regulatory requirements

-The Companies and Allied Matters Act, 2020 and Insurance Act CAP 117 LFN 2004 require that in carrying out our audit we consider and report to you on the following matters.
+Report on other legal and regulatory requirement The Companies and Allied Matters Act, 2020 and Insurance Act CAP I17 LFN 2004 require that in carrying out our audit we consider and report to you on the following matters.
 We confirm that: